fernandofreamunde/Invoice-report-vm/readme.md

 ```
 192.168.33.10 invoice-app.dev
 ```
+- [ ] use git to clone the repo into the www folder inside this virtual machine projectl(create it if needed)

-- [] Run `vagrant up`
+- [ ] Run `vagrant up`
-- [] Go get a coffee or just wait a bit...
+- [ ] Go get a coffee or just wait a bit, as Vagrant is Slow...
-- [] When the last step is finnished, visit the domain you configured on a web browser
+- [ ] When the last step is finnished, visit the domain you configured on a web browser

 In case you didnt add the Domain please use the ip address 192.168.33.10.